NeilChavis/soc-homelab/investigations/initial-access/README.md

 # Initial Access Investigations

-This section contains attack simulations related to the **Initial Access** phase of the attack lifecycle.

-These scenarios demonstrate how attackers gain entry into a system and how those activities appear in endpoint and SIEM telemetry.
+This section documents simulated initial access techniques observed within the SOC homelab environment.

+The goal of these exercises is to understand how common attacker entry techniques appear in endpoint telemetry and how they can be investigated using SIEM tools such as Splunk.

+Each investigation reconstructs attacker activity, correlates logs, and documents the evidence collected during analysis.

+---

-## Techniques Simulated
+## Investigations

-- Malicious LNK File Execution (User Execution)
+### Malicious LNK Execution

+This scenario simulates a phishing-style attack where a user downloads and executes a malicious Windows shortcut file.
+The shortcut launches a command that generates observable process activity on the endpoint.

+Investigation includes:

+• Phishing style HTML lure
+• LNK execution behavior
+• Process chain analysis

+Location:

+`malicious-lnk-execution/`

+---

-- RDP Authentication Activity
+### RDP Authentication Activity

-Each scenario includes screenshots showing:

-- Attack execution
-- Endpoint behavior
-- SIEM investigation in Splunk
+This scenario simulates an attacker attempting to authenticate to a Windows system using Remote Desktop Protocol (RDP).

+Investigation includes:

+• RDP connection attempt from Kali attacker
+• Windows authentication logs (Event ID 4624 / 4625)
+• Network telemetry from Suricata
+• Splunk log investigation

+Location:

+'rdp-authentication-activity/'

+---

+These investigations demonstrate how analysts can correlate endpoint logs, network telemetry, and SIEM data to investigate suspicious activity.